-\begin{Remark} We should say a word or two on proofs in this paper.
+\begin{remark} We should say a word or two on proofs in this paper.
 Majority of them are done through symbolic computations performed in the paper~\cite{Kisil05b} on the base of \GiNaC~\cite{GiNaC} computer algebra system.
 As a result we can reduce many proofs just to a one-line reference to the paper~\cite{Kisil05b}.
-In a sense this is the complete fulf\/ilment of the \emph{Cartesian program} of reducing geometry to algebra with the latter to be done by straightforward \emph{mechanical calculations}.
-Therefore the Erlangen program is nicely compatible with the Cartesian approach: the former def\/ines the set of geometrical object with invariant properties and the latter provides a toolbox for their study.
-Another example of their unif\/ication in the f\/ield of non-commutative geometry was discussed in~\cite{Kisil02c}. \end{Remark}
+In a sense this is the complete fulfilment of the \emph{Cartesian program} of reducing geometry to algebra with the latter to be done by straightforward \emph{mechanical calculations}.
+Therefore the Erlangen program is nicely compatible with the Cartesian approach: the former defines the set of geometrical object with invariant properties and the latter provides a toolbox for their study.
+Another example of their unification in the field of non-commutative geometry was discussed in~\cite{Kisil02c}. \end{remark}

-However the lack of intelligent proofs based on smart arguments is undoubtedly a def\/iciency.
-An enlightening reasoning (e.g. the proof of Lemma~\ref{le:invariance-of-cycles}) besides establishing the correctness of a mathematical statement gives valuable insights about deep relations between objects.
+However the lack of intelligent proofs based on smart arguments is undoubtedly a deficiency.
+An enlightening reasoning (e.g. the proof of Lem.~\ref{le:invariance-of-cycles}) besides establishing the correctness of a mathematical statement gives valuable insights about deep relations between objects.
 Thus it will be worth to reestablish key results of this paper in a more synthetic way.

-\subsection{The paper outline}
+\subsection{The Paper Outline}

 Section~\ref{sec:ellipt-parab-hyperb} describes the \(\SL\) group, its one-dimensional subgroups and corresponding homogeneous spaces.
-Here corresponding Clif\/ford algebras show their relevance and cycles naturally appear as \(\SL\)-invariant objects.
+Here corresponding Clifford algebras show their relevance and cycles naturally appear as \(\SL\)-invariant objects.

-To study cycles we extend in Section~\ref{sec:space-cycles} the Fillmore--Springer--Cnops construction (FSCc) to include parabolic case.
-We also ref\/ine FSCc from a traditional severe restriction that space of cycles posses the same metric as the initial point space.
+To study cycles we extend in Section~\ref{sec:space-cycles} the Schwerdtfeger--Fillmore--Springer--Cnops construction (SFSCc) to include parabolic case.
+We also refine SFSCc from a traditional severe restriction that space of cycles posses the same metric as the initial point space.
 Cycles became points in a bigger space and got their presentation by matrix.
-We derive f\/irst \(\SL\)-invariants of cycles from the classic matrix invariants.
+We derive first \(\SL\)-invariants of cycles from the classic matrix invariants.